-§ 337.18 Continuance of Hearing.
+§ 337.18.
+Continuance of Hearing.

-- (a) The presiding officer may, for good cause, on the presiding officer's own motion or upon the request of any party, continue the hearing to another date, in accordance with the following. - (1) The request for a continuance shall be made in writing and shall include the name of the dam and dam owner, and the date, time, and place of the scheduled hearing. - (2) The presiding officer must receive the request no less than seven (7) calendar days prior to the scheduled date of the hearing.
-The presiding officer may ask other parties for comments on the request for a continuance and provide a reasonable period of time within which to submit comments. - (3) The request shall identify any previous requests to continue the matter and shall contain a statement of all facts the party contends constitute good cause to continue the matter.
-The presiding officer has the discretion to waive the requirement for a written request or consider a written request submitted after the time period prescribed in subsection (a)(2) upon a showing of additional good cause. - (4) When a continuance is ordered, the presiding officer shall give written notice to all parties of the time and place of the continued hearing. - (5) If the presiding officer continues the hearing on the presiding officer's own motion or in response to a request for a continuance, the presiding officer shall provide notice to the parties at least three (3) calendar days before the scheduled hearing, unless providing that notice is infeasible because the presiding officer waived the seven (7) calendar day time period specified in subsection (a)(2) in accordance with subsection (a)(3). - (b) A dam owner's failure to appear at the time and place of the hearing that was continued under this section constitutes a waiver of the request for hearing and the department will be authorized to issue a final administrative order that imposes the administrative civil penalties and other actions proposed in the administrative complaint-decision as described in section 337.12, subsection (b).
-Notwithstanding the preceding sentence, if the dam owner demonstrates that failing to appear at the continued hearing was due to circumstances beyond the dam owner's reasonable control or otherwise demonstrates good cause for failing to appear, the presiding officer mayshall reschedule the continued hearing, and the department shall not issue a final order due to the dam owner's failure to appear at the continued hearing.
+- (a) The presiding officer may, for good cause, on their own motion or upon the request of any party, continue the hearing to another date, in accordance with the following. - (1) The request for a continuance shall be made in writing and shall include the name of the dam and dam owner, and the date, time, and place of the scheduled hearing. - (2) The presiding officer must receive the request no less than seven (7) calendar days prior to the scheduled date of the hearing.
+The presiding officer may ask other parties for comments on the request for a continuance and provide a reasonable period of time within which to submit comments.

+- (3) The request shall identify any previous requests to continue the matter and shall contain a statement of all facts the party contends constitute good cause to continue the matter.
+The presiding officer has the discretion to waive the requirement for a written request or consider a written request submitted after the time period prescribed in subsection (a)(2) upon a showing of additional good cause. - (4) When a continuance is ordered, the presiding officer shall give written notice to all parties of the time and place of the continued hearing. - (5) If the presiding officer continues the hearing, the presiding officer shall provide notice to the parties at least three (3) calendar days before the scheduled hearing, unless providing that notice is infeasible because the presiding officer waived the seven (7) calendar day time period specified in subsection (a)(2) in accordance with subsection (a)(3). - (b) A dam owner's failure to appear at the time and place of the hearing that was continued under this section constitutes a waiver of the request for hearing and the department will be authorized to issue a final decision as described in section 337.12, subsection (b).
+Notwithstanding the preceding sentence, if the dam owner demonstrates that failing to appear at the continued hearing was due to circumstances beyond the dam owner's reasonable control or otherwise demonstrates good cause for failing to appear, the presiding officer shall reschedule the continued hearing, and the department shall not issue a final order due to the dam owner's failure to appear at the continued hearing.